sharpie78/nova/docs/README.md

 # NOVA

 NOVA is a local AI assistant for people who don’t want to drown in jargon.
-It’s simple, intuitive, and functional — no deep coding or AI knowledge needed.
+It’s supposed to be simple, intuitive, and functional — no deep coding or AI knowledge needed.

 ## Features (current & planned)
 - ✅ Chat with a local AI